-We want our Hackspace to be somewhere that people can enjoy making things in a safe, harassment free environment.
-Anybody who is in the Hackspace, attending an event as part of the Hackspace or is using any of the Hackspace communication channels (IRC, Mailing List or Telegram) is covered by the Code of Conduct.
+We want our Hackspace to be somewhere that people can enjoy making things in a safe, harassment-free environment.
+Anybody who is in the Hackspace, attending an event as part of the Hackspace or is using any of the Hackspace communication channels (IRC, Mailing List or Telegram) is covered by the Citizen Hacman Membership Agreement.

 A hacker should keep their belongings safe and tidy so that other hackers are not inconvenienced or injured by them.